Connect with others who understand.

 Receiving a breast cancer diagnosis often begins with discovering a mass or lump.
 This may happen during a doctor’s appointment, a breast self-examination, or a routine mammogram screening for breast cancer.

-Imaging tests, such as ultrasound or MRI, may be used to further examine the lump, but they can’t diagnose whether a mass is cancerous.
+Imaging tests, such as an ultrasound or MRI, may be used to further examine the lump, but they can’t diagnose whether a mass is cancerous.

 2. Biopsy Is the First Step in HER2 Testing

 A biopsy is the first step in both breast cancer diagnosis and HER2 testing.
 During a biopsy, your doctor will take a small sample of tissue from your breast for microscopic study.
 A biopsy helps the doctor tell whether you have cancer and, if so, what type and how advanced it is.
-Biopsy tissue can also show which genetic changes are present in your cancer cells, which can help the doctor determine the best treatment plan.
+Biopsy tissue can also show which genetic changes are in your cancer cells, which can help the doctor determine the best treatment plan.

 3. There Are Different Types of Biopsies